Any0ne22/CryptoLib/README.md

 # ChangeLogs

+### Changing repository name from CryptoLib to EZcipher

 ### V1.1
 -Adding class CryptoDeriveBytes
 -The CryptoAES class use the CryptoDeriveBytes to get a derived key from a password